sourcegraph/cody/ARCHITECTURE.md

 });
 ```

-When events are recorded to both systems:

-1. `telemetryService` will _only_ send the event directly to dotcom's `event_logs`.
-2. `telemetryRecorder` will make sure the connected instance receives the event in the new framework, if the instance is 5.2.0 or later, or translated to the legacy `event_logs` format, if the instance is older.
+When events are recorded, `telemetryRecorder` will make sure the connected instance receives the event in the new framework, if the instance is 5.2.0 or later, or translated to the legacy `event_logs` format, if the instance is older.
    1. In instances 5.2.1 or later, the event will [also be exported from the instance](https://sourcegraph.com/docs/dev/background-information/telemetry/architecture).

 Allowed values for various fields are declared and tracked in [`lib/shared/src/telemetry-v2`](../lib/shared/src/telemetry-v2).